ninapandya/light-and-sound-game/README.md

 game stop because the pattern would not display again.
 I realized this, and added the playClueSequence() function after updating the strikeCounter so that the sequence would play again after the strike. </b>

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)
+3. What questions about web development do you have after completing your submission?

 <b>Is this the usual process for creating a web development project?
 What additional steps should we take?
 Are there different types of web developers working on specific aspects of the website?
 Like, the style, the index.html file, the javascript portion, etc.